Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 You want to make sure that whoever you hire is an actual expert in their area.

-Just like you’d want your personal trainer looks great, your dietician understands food and nutrition, and that your chef really, really knows how to cook, you want a web consultant who knows their stuff.
+Just like you’d want your personal trainer looks great, your dietician understands food and nutrition, and that your chef really, really knows how to cook, you want a web design consultant who knows their stuff.

 Also, in our view, part of walking the talk is by providing excellent customer service.